souravdalal/rsocket/README.md

 The communication protocol is a lightweight one as compared to HTTP.

 The Sample contains request-response & fire & forget methods at server level using Spring-Boot.
+A ample DB connection can be found also; to check the DB connectivity (Sync connectivity/Non Reactive JDBC) while using RSocket.
+RSocket

 The Client is built using Spring Shell to call the same methods.